 Disadvantages of Data Encryption

 Data encryption doesn’t mean business success.
-It doesn’t give you the edge as a growing, innovative and advanced technology without knowing its challenges and best practices to implement and deal with this.
-It’s true for the saying that “All That Glitters Is Not Gold”.
-There are certain disadvantages if you have data encryption when you do not understand its main purpose.
+It doesn’t give you the edge as a growing, innovative, and advanced technology without knowing its challenges and best practices to implement and deal with this.
+It’s true for the saying that “All That Glitters Is Not Gold.”
+There are certain disadvantages if you have data encryption when you do not understand its primary purpose.

 Data encryption and performance penalties

 Encryption involves complex and sophisticated mathematical operations to conceal the meaning of data.
 Depending on what types of ciphers or algorithms you choose either for hashing or deciphering the data.
-The complex and the higher bits are, if your database is designed to handle tons of requests, then it shall bog down your resources especially the CPU.
+The complex and the higher bits are, if your database is designed to handle tons of requests, it shall bog down your resources, especially the CPU.
 Setting up data encryption such as TLS for your in-transit or using RSA 2048 bits can be too much if your financial capacity has not overseen this type of consequence.
-It is a resource intensive and adds extra pressure on the system’s processor.
-Although modern computing systems are powerful and are affordable especially for public cloud offerings can be acceptable.
+It is resource intensive and adds extra pressure on the system’s processor.
+Although modern computing systems are powerful and affordable, especially for public cloud offerings can be acceptable.
 Prepare some assessment first and identify what sort of performance impact encryption will have in the context where you will use it.
 It’s also important to understand that the performance of the various encryption solutions is different.
-Which means the need for speed and security have to be carefully balanced against one another.
+This means the need for speed and security must be carefully balanced against one another.

 Losing the data encryption keys

 It’s becoming common to store the encryption keys in a secure vault, as mentioned earlier, such as Hashicorp Vault, AWS KMS, and others.
 One major issue of having encryption is that if someone loses the decryption key, that would mean big trouble.
-You can relate that it is much the same as having a password, but it is treated as a global key to decrypt all the encrypted data.
+It is much the same as having a password, but it is treated as a global key to decrypt all the encrypted data.
 Not unless you have different encryption keys for every aspect of your database, then that could mean a lot of passwords to be remembered and has to be kept securely.

 Data encryption impacts recovery time

-If your data at-rest such as backups are encrypted, in case of a total disaster, recovering with your own backup can double or triple the time or even much more depending on how you have set the type of algorithm or ciphers.
-This adds pressure whenever you need your cluster and application to be up on time but cannot due to deciphering or decrypting the data takes too much time and system resources.
+If your data at rest, such as backups, are encrypted, in case of a total disaster, recovering with your backup can double or triple the time or even much more depending on how you have set the type of algorithm or ciphers.
+This adds pressure whenever you need your cluster and application to be up on time but cannot due to deciphering or decrypting the data taking too much time and system resources.

 Limited protection against application level or insider attacks

 Of course, this is understandable by the essence of having encryption.
-But this doesn’t mean you don’t have to encrypt anymore just because it doesn’t apply protection in the application level.
+But this doesn’t mean you don’t have to encrypt anymore just because it doesn’t apply protection at the application level.
 Of course, that’s another layer of security that has to be applied in the application layer.
-Definitely, if someone gains access to your database user/password especially with administrative access, then encryption doesn’t help here.
-The attacker can retrieve data by running a series of SQL queries which is of course human readable unless there is a certain level of application logic that encrypts the true meaning of your data.
-On the other hand, that just adds extra work and complexity of the overall tied up technology that you are using.
-If you have a large team that is designated to each of these layers, then that’s a great advantage as managing the complexity can only be dedicated to every role they are supposed to focus on.
+If someone gains access to your database user/password, especially with administrative access, then encryption doesn’t help here.
+The attacker can retrieve data by running a series of SQL queries which is human-readable unless there is a certain level of application logic that encrypts the true meaning of your data.
+On the other hand, that adds extra work and complexity to the overall tied-up technology you are using.
+If you have a large team designated to each of these layers, that’s a great advantage, as managing the complexity can only be dedicated to every role they should focus on.

 Cooperation and trust with peers holding the data encryption keys

-Definitely a good thing to consider here.
+An excellent thing to consider here.
 What if the peer who knows the keys and where it has been stored or your storage vault’s password has left?
-It’s very important to designate the physical access of the server where the keys and passwords are stored.
-Designation of the role and limiting access to these keys and passwords is very important.
-It also helps if you have a long and complex combination of passwords so that it shall be hard to memorize but at the same time shall be easily retrieved when needed.
+It’s essential to designate the physical access of the server where the keys and passwords are stored.
+Defining the role and limiting access to these keys and passwords is critical.
+It also helps if you have a long and complex combination of passwords so that it shall be hard to memorize but simultaneously be easily retrieved when needed.
 Although that sounds ironic, a secret has to remain sacred.

 Should I Care About Data Encryption?

-Data encryption is desirable and often mandatory, as mentioned, depending on your application’s schematic process and design and level of business you are engaged with.
+Data encryption is desirable and often mandatory, depending on your application’s schematic process and design and the level of business you are engaged with.

-As sensitive data always exists even in our personal daily lives, the volume of sensitive and valuable data increases in parallel in an organisation.
+As sensitive data always exists, even in our personal daily lives, the volume of sensitive and valuable data increases in parallel in an organization.
 It is important to understand not all data requires encryption.
-Definitely, some data is globally shared or frequently repurposed; this type of data does not need to be encrypted.
+Some data is globally shared or frequently repurposed; this type of data does not need to be encrypted.
 Take note of the advantages and disadvantages of using encryption in your database.
-Determining where it shall apply and how to apply it helps you achieve a secure environment without any performance impact.
+Determining where and how to apply it helps you achieve a secure environment without impacting performance.